slidesk/slidesk/README.md

 SliDesk has a plugin system.

-To use it, you have to create a plugin directory into your main directory (where main.sdf is).
+To use it, you have to create a `plugins` directory into your main directory (where main.sdf is).

 There is some samples in this repository.